nagendrajamadagni/Lexer/README.md

 <br>
 `cargo run --release (-f <input mst file>  OR  -r r1 c1 -r r2 c2...) -i <input source program file> [-o <output file path>] [-n] [-d] [-m]`

-The different options as follows:
+The different options are as follows:

 - --microsyntax-file [-f] : A file containing the microsyntax rule and the syntactic category it describes.
 The file is a simple ASCII text file where each line is an entry containing a regular expression and a syntactic category separated by "::".
 The order of the syntactic categories in the file specifies the priority in which detected tokens are matched into syntactic categories.
 An example microsyntax file is shown below.